- Chart

 Goal

-The primary investment goal varies among the American Century ETFs, generally aiming for long-term capital appreciation, income generation, or specific factor exposures.
+The primary investment goal varies depending on the specific ETF within the American Century ETF Trust, but generally aims for long-term capital appreciation and/or income generation.

 Investment Approach and Strategy